p0dyakov/flutter_interview/README_EN.md

 - `StatelessElement`
 - `StatefulElement`

-`RenderObjectElement' is a display element that is explicitly involved in drawing components on the screen.
+`RenderObjectElement` is a display element that is explicitly involved in drawing components on the screen.
 Contains a `RenderObject` and inherits from the `Element` class.
 It is formed when creating widgets `Padding`, `Column`, `Row`, `Center`, etc.
 - `LeafRenderObjectElement`
 - `ListWheelElement`
 - `MultiChildRenderObjectElement`